circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

      - deploy:
 ```

-**Note:** Currently, 2.0 Beta does not include integration support.
+**Note:** Currently, 2.0 Beta does not include continuous deployment support.
 To write your own manual `deploy` steps, refer to the [Configuration Reference]({{ site.baseurl }}/2.0/configuration-reference/#deploy).

-- Validate your YAML at <http://codebeautify.org/yaml-validator> to check the changes.
+- Validate your YAML again at <http://codebeautify.org/yaml-validator> to check the changes.
 Fix up any issues and commit the updated `.circle/config.yml` file.
 CircleCI automatically starts a test run on CircleCI 2.0 with a 2.0 icon on the builds page for that run.